Beast of Bray Road

-The Beast of Bray Road, also known as the Bray Road Beast and the Wisconsin Werewolf, is a purported humanoid wolf-like creature allegedly witnessed in or near the rural community of Elkhorn, Walworth County, Wisconsin.
-It has since become a part of Wisconsin folklore and has been the subject of multiple books, documentaries and a 2005 horror film.
+The Beast of Bray Road, is the name given to a wolf-like creature reported to have been witnessed in or near Elkhorn, Walworth County, Wisconsin.
+The creature has become a part of Wisconsin folklore and has been the subject of multiple books, documentaries, and a 2005 horror film.

-Named for the farm road in which it was first purportedly sighted, reports of the creature in the 1980s and 1990s prompted a local newspaper, the Walworth County Week, to assign reporter Linda Godfrey to cover the story.
-Godfrey was initially skeptical, but later became convinced of the sincerity of the witnesses.
+Named for the rural farm road on which it was first purportedly sighted, reports of the creature in the 1980s and 1990s prompted a local newspaper, the Walworth County Week, to assign reporter Linda Godfrey to cover the story.
+Godfrey was initially skeptical, but later became convinced of the sincerity of many witnesses.
 Her series of articles later became a book titled The Beast of Bray Road: Tailing Wisconsin's Werewolf.

-Reports of a similar creature in the neighboring state of Michigan also tell of an alleged wolf-like humanoid, the Michigan Dogman.
+Skeptics maintain that the creature is likely the result of misidentification of known animals, most likely gray wolves.

 Description

-The Beast of Bray Road is most often described by alleged witnesses as large, between 6 ft and 7 ft tall, with a humanoid style body, covered in fur or hair, and with a head resembling a wolf or a bear.
+The Beast of Bray Road is often described by alleged witnesses as being between 6 ft and 7 ft tall, with a humanoid style body, covered in fur or hair, and with a head resembling a wolf and large, glowing red or orange eyes.
 It is purported to have been seen moving as both a quadruped and a biped, and some reports describe it more closely to resembling a traditional werewolf or Bigfoot.

 History

-The creature was allegedly first sighted in 1936.
+The creature was allegedly first sighted on two consecutive nights in 1936 on the grounds of St. Coletta School for Exceptional Children in rural Jefferson, where a night watchman witnessed it digging on an Indian burial mound located on the property.
 In the 1980s, several alleged witnesses reported the beast had made contact with their vehicles, leaving long scratch marks on doors and trunks of vehicles.
 One witness stated she hit something while crossing Bray Road.
-Upon exiting her vehicle to determine what she had hit, supposedly a large wolf-like creature with red eyes chased her back into her car; leaving claw marks in the rear passenger door.
+The witness claimed that, upon exiting her vehicle to determine what she had hit, a large wolf-like creature with red eyes chased her back into her car, leaving claw marks in the rear passenger door.
 Sightings also have been reported during daylight hours, with several witnesses stating they observed an unusually large wolf-like creature running on all fours through corn fields.
 One stated the creature was in pursuit of a deer.

 Animal mutilations have also been reported in the area around Bray Road with animal remains, including deer and livestock, partially eaten with specific organs removed from the animal carcasses.
 Another witness reported driving down Bray Road late one night and observed an unusually large wolf-like creature eating an animal which had been hit by a car on the side of the road.
 The creature reportedly ran into the woods as the eyewitness approached it in their vehicle.

-Reported sightings continue, most recently in February 2018 and July 2020 when alleged witnesses observed a large, hair covered upright creature in Spring Prairie and Lyons; both in Walworth County.
+In February 2018 and July 2020, alleged witnesses reported observing a large, hair covered upright creature in Spring Prairie and Lyons; both in Walworth County.